Last Updated on October 1, 2022 by Andrew Pirie

-It was spurred off this win that Chinh finally became SEA Games Champion in 2017 at her first SEA Games, winning both the 100 and 200m Dash in Kuala Lumpur.
+This win spurred that Chinh finally became SEA Games Champion in 2017 at her first SEA Games, winning the 100 and 200m Dash in Kuala Lumpur.

-Chinh’s best times were run at the age of 20-21 because she had injuries around 2018-2019 that she had to get around.
+And ran Chinh’s best times at the age of 20-21 because she had injuries around 2018-2019 that she had to get around.

 Kristina Marie Knott

-In the 2019 SEA Games, Chinh was well beaten in the 200 Meter Dash by American born sprinter Kristina Knott who represented the Philippines.
-Knott went onto break the SEA Record with a 23.01 clocking.
-Knott did so in front of a 3000 strong home crowd at the world-class New Clark City, Philippines.
+In the 2019 SEA Games, Chinh was well beaten in the 200 Meter Dash by American-born sprinter Kristina Knott who represented the Philippines.
+However, Knott went onto break the SEA Record with a 23.01 clocking.
+Moreover, knott did so in front of a 3000 strong home crowd at the world-class New Clark City, Philippines.

 In what to most would be a psychological blow to most, Chinh, who had been the reigning champion coming into these games, was forced to regather her thoughts and composure.
 In what was a huge morale blow after finishing so far behind Knott in the 200m.
 Some 3-4 meters behind, in fact.
 Was really hurting psychologically from the shock loss.

 The final came the next day, and huge anticipation was on Knott having won the SEA Games 200m title.
-In the final, Chinh was out like a rocket putting almost 3 meters on Knott by the halfway mark.
+However, Chinh was out like a rocket putting almost 3 meters on Knott by the halfway mark in the final.
 Knott was forced to work hard as she started to reel Chinh in.
 Knott fought hard and almost caught Chinh on the line.
 But Chinh’s arm went over the line first, and a teary-eyed Chinh retained her SEA Games 100m title.

 The author watched near the finish line as an emotional Chinh in tears ran over to embrace Huong’s coach.